johawa/ToDoList_with_MobX/README.md

 You can also access Methods from inside your Store, wich change the store data, but don't forget to .bind(this)

-In our example we are doing a ToDo-App, each ToDO is a class like :
+In our example we are doing a ToDo-App, each ToDo is a class like :

 ```javascript
 class Todo {